Skip to main content

 The silver-fiber shielding inner is the same material class you'll find in SYB and Belly Armor — knit silver fibers in a pattern that prioritises drape over peak attenuation.
 Vendor claims of ~99% (around 20 dB) line up with what independent measurements of comparable knit-silver fabrics typically show.
 RadiaSmart hasn't published a named third-party lab certification, which is the chief asterisk on the otherwise honest product positioning.

 For the price ($119–$179 depending on retailer and sale), you're getting an organic-cotton lifestyle blanket with silver-fiber shielding that's adequate for everyday household exposure scenarios.
-It won't outperform the $549 HAVN at the bench, and it won't outperform the $22 RadiHalt copper-nickel on price-per-shielded-square-foot.
-But for the GOTS-aligned customer it's the right answer.
+It won't outperform the $549 HAVN at the bench, and it won't outperform the $22 RADIHALT copper-nickel on price-per-shielded-square-foot.
+For the GOTS-aligned customer it has a niche story; for most EMF shoppers, RADIHALT is the stronger buy.

 Pros